Skip to content

 [virtual_sdcard]

 Fluidd requires virtual_sdcard to upload, browse, and print G-code files.
 Without this, Fluidd cannot manage files on your printer.
-If you get a G-code path not found error, this is generally the first place to look.
+See the Klipper [virtual_sdcard] reference.

 printer.cfg